jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

 (3) This section does not affect the operation of section 23(4)﻿(a) of the Department of Social Welfare Act 1971 (which required references to the Superintendent of Child Welfare to be read as references to the Director-General of Social Welfare under that Act) at any time or times—
   (a) on or after 1 April 1972; and
   (b) before its repeal, on 1 April 1990, by section 36(6) of the Social Welfare (Transitional Provisions) Act 1990.

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provisions related to Adoption Amendment Act 2025

+### 1 Interpretation
+In this Part,—
+  - **amendment Act** means the Adoption Amendment Act 2025
+  - **first commencement date** means the date on which subpart 1 of Part 1 of the amendment Act comes into force
+  - **second commencement date** means the date on which subpart 2 of Part 1 of the amendment Act comes into force.

+### 2 Adoption application made before first commencement date
+(1) This clause applies if an application for an adoption order is made to the court, but not determined, before the first commencement date.
+(2) Section 3 as in force immediately before the first commencement date continues to apply in respect of the application as if subpart 1 of Part 1 of the amendment Act had not been enacted.

+### 3 Adoption application made between first commencement date and second commencement date
+(1) This clause applies if an application for an adoption order is— (a) made to the court on or after the first commencement date; but (b) not determined before the second commencement date.
+(2) Section 3 as in force immediately before the second commencement date continues to apply in respect of the application as if subpart 2 of Part 1 of the amendment Act had not been enacted.

+### 4 Effect of overseas adoption occurring before first commencement date
+(1) This clause applies if a person is adopted pursuant to an overseas adoption before the first commencement date.
+(2) On and after the first commencement date, the limitation on the effect of the adoption set out in section 17(3)﻿(a) (relating to citizenship of the adopted person) does not apply (even if section 17(4) applies).
+(3) On and after the first commencement date, the limitation on the effect of the adoption set out in section 17(3)﻿(b)﻿(i) (relating to visas) does not apply (even if section 17(4) applies) where an application for a visa has been made before the first commencement date.
+(4) On and after the first commencement date, the limitation on the effect of the adoption set out in section 17(3)﻿(b)﻿(i) (relating to visas) does apply (if section 17(4) applies) where an application for a visa has been made after the first commencement date and before the second commencement date.

+### 5 Effect of overseas adoption occurring between first commencement date and second commencement date
+(1) This clause applies if a person is adopted pursuant to an overseas adoption— (a) on or after the first commencement date; but
+  (b) before the second commencement date.
+(2) On and after the second commencement date, the limitation on the effect of the adoption set out in section 17(3)﻿(a) (relating to citizenship of the adopted person), as in force immediately before the second commencement date, no longer applies (if it applied before the second commencement date).
+(3) On and after the second commencement date, the limitation on the effect of the adoption set out in section 17(3)﻿(b)﻿(i) (relating to visas), as in force immediately before the second commencement date, continues to apply (if it applied before the second commencement date) where an application for a visa has been made but not determined before the second commencement date.

+## Schedule 1AAB — Exempt countries

 ## Schedule 1 — Consequential amendments